nmiller15/blog-posts/Why you should use the dotnet cli.md

 Both of these examples will yield the same results!
 ### Use .NET snippets

-If you've been following along with the
+If you've been following along in your own terminal, you probably saw just how many options were available when you ran `dotnet new list`.
+That's because the `dotnet new` command can be used for more than just creating new project templates, you can also insert snippets, which are smaller templates designed to be used within certain projects!

 ### Test your apps